Ready for the AP Calculus Exam?

 - A 2-question calculator-allowed free-response section given over 30 minutes

-- Equal weighting given to the multiple-choice and free-response sections: 54 points each for a total of 108 points
+- Equal weight is given to the multiple-choice and free-response sections (54 points each for a total of 108 points).

 - Multiple-choice questions are given 1.2 points if correct, and no points are given or deducted for wrong answers.
 Free-response questions are scored by trained math teachers, and each question can score between 0 and 9 points depending on a pre-set rubric.

-Though scaling of the AP Calculus exams varies from administration to administration and the BC scales tend to be slightly more forgiving at the top end, a good rule of thumb is to expect any raw score (out of 108) that is above 65 to receive a 5, any score in the 50s or low 60s to receive a 4, any score in the 40s to receive a 3, any score in the 30s to receive a 2, and any score below 30 to receive a 1.
-There may, however, be more variance in scaling on the 2021 exams because of all of the educational disruptions.
+- Though scaling of the AP Calculus exams varies from year to year and the BC scales tend to be slightly more forgiving, a good rule of thumb is to expect a raw score (out of 108) that is above 65 to receive a 5, any score in the 50s or low 60s to receive a 4, any score in the 40s to receive a 3, any score in the 30s to receive a 2, and any score below 30 to receive a 1.

 Content Covered on the AP Calculus Exams

 The AB Calculus exam covers the concepts of limits and continuity, derivatives and their applications, integration (including u-substitution but not parts or partial fractions) and its applications, slope fields, and simple differential equations.
 The BC exam covers everything you might see in the AB exam plus Taylor series, convergence tests for series, parametric and polar functions, integration by parts, integration by partial fraction decomposition, improper integrals, and differential equations for logistic growth.